PVHL/jsObjDB/Readme.md

 There are 2 types of events - Operation and Changeset.

+### Operation Events

-**Operation Events** - are events associated with an operation.
-These are:
+Operation events associated with an operation - one of:

 *	insert
 *	update
 *	upsert
 *	delete
-*	all
+*	all - will be called on all operations

 Operation events are always called when the operation is executed, whether or not any changes occurred.

-For example:
+Examples:

 	var db = new jsObjDB("col");
 	db.on("insert", function(event) {